 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+- I have tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1 :1.
 That doesn’t mean others will not work; I have not tested other flours.

-- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 3/4 teaspoon.
+- If your gluten free flour blend does not contain a binder like xanthan gum or guar gum, please add 3/4 teaspoon.

-- I highly suggest using almond flour and not almond meal.
+- I strongly recommend using almond flour rather than almond meal.
 Almond meal is coarser and will make your cake grainy.

 - To test for doneness, insert a toothpick into the center of the loaf.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.

-- I used almond milk, but other dairy-free kinds of milk will work.
+- I tested both Oatly Super Basic and almond milk.
+Other dairy-free kinds of milk will work.
 However, I do not recommend canned coconut milk.

 - This cake will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.